Prerequisites¶

 Create Subnets¶

-Subnets are prefixes that fall under allocations and are used for specific purposes.
-Let’s create two subnets within the allocation for management and loopback purposes.
+Subnets are prefixes that fall under allocations and serve specific purposes.
+In this step, we define loopback and management subnets within the Netris allocation.

 Prefix: 10.0.0.0/16.